waffleio/hackshop-playbook/about.md

 ## Hackshops vs. Hackathons
 ### 5 Unique Elements
 - problem-centric approach (no solutions for the first 1/4 of the event)
-- use of lean business canvas as central to process
+- use of a [lean business canvas](resources/leancanvas.pdf) as central to process
 - customer validation before building
 - rapid prototyping and experimentation
 - use of continuous feedback loop (frame/build/measure/learn)

 ### Recommended (Lightweight) Tooling
-- An electronic or paper version of a lean business canvas
+- An electronic or paper version of a [lean business canvas](resources/leancanvas.pdf)
-- GitHub (for issue storing and code collaboration)
+- GitHub, for collaboration on code and issues
-- hackshop.waffle.io (a pre-built project template for managing issues in GitHub using a lean workflow.)
+- hackshop.waffle.io, a pre-built project template for managing issues in GitHub using a lean workflow
-- Slack for remote and ongoing communications (optional)
+- Slack, for remote and ongoing communications (optional)

 ### Hackshops specifically limit risk around:
 - solving problems that aren't painful or impactful